Optimizing Token Choice for Code Watermarking: An RL Approach: Introduction

 \section{Introduction}

-The unprecedented capabilities of large language models (LLMs) in code generation have introduced critical challenges for intellectual property protection and code attribution~\cite{zheng2023survey, achiam2023gpt}.
-As AI systems produce increasingly sophisticated code that is difficult to distinguish from human-written, the need for reliable code tracing approaches has become urgent~\cite{zhao2024sok}.
-Code watermarking, a technique historically vital for software protection, now serves as the cornerstone for identifying and verifying machine-generated code origins~\cite{kirchenbauer2023watermarking, kuditipudi2023robust, dathathri2024scalable}.
-Unlike natural language, code presents unique watermarking challenges due to its strict structural and semantic requirements: even slight modifications can completely break functionality, a problem less prevalent in text watermarking~\cite{lee2023wrote}.
+The unprecedented capabilities of large language models (LLMs) in code generation have introduced critical challenges for intellectual property protection and code attribution~\citep{li2022competition, achiam2023gpt, deepseek-coder, hui2024qwen2}.
+As AI systems produce increasingly sophisticated code that is difficult to distinguish from human-written code, the need for reliable code tracing approaches has become urgent~\citep{zhao2024sok, wang2024your}.
+Traditional code watermarking approaches apply post-generation transformations to completed code, making them inherently incompatible with the autoregressive generation process of LLMs.
+Moreover, these methods require labor-intensive, language-specific transformation rules that must be manually crafted for each programming language~\citep{hamilton2011survey,yang2023towards,li2024acw}.